-- Osaka Kaiyu Ticket – This pass combine free transport with free admission to Osaka Aquarium.
+- Osaka Kaiyu Ticket – This pass combines free transport with free admission to Osaka Aquarium.
 It also offers discounts at over 30 of the top tourist attractions in Osaka.
 The ticket costs ¥2,550 per adult

-- The Kansai Thru Pass – This pass covers subways, trains and buses throughout the Kansai province.
+- The Kansai Thru Pass – This pass covers subways, trains, and buses throughout the Kansai province.
 It costs ¥4,000 for two days or ¥5,200 for three.
 It’s a great choice if you want to explore beyond the city centre.

 - Multiple Ride Card and the Rainbow Card – These prepaid cards are available at subway stations.
-It allows for travel on buses trams and subways.
+It allows for travel on buses, trams, and subways.
 The fare is deducted when you travel.